OnePageCRM/OnePageCRM.github.io/_posts/2018-03-02-rails-to-aws-lambda-communication-and-authentication.md

 As ruby isn't supported (or at least [not easily](http://www.adomokos.com/2016/06/using-ruby-in-aws-lambda.html)), we are opting for a NodeJS setup.
 As we already use ReactJS, this will let us tinker with the server-side rendering feature and keep with a familiar language.

-To develop Lambda functions locally, there is a useful toolkit - the [serverless framework](https://github.com/serverless/serverless#).
+To develop Lambda functions locally, we used a handy toolkit - the [serverless framework](https://github.com/serverless/serverless#).
 It supports Javascript and speeds up development as the lambda stack can be emulated locally, saving you the time of waiting for lengthy deployments.

-After deciding on our new features stack, it's time to sort out the main act - authentication.
-Implementing a new feature as a micro-service offers many benefits, but before we reap these benefits we have to overcome the hurdles of communication, authentication and authorization from our existing stack to the lambda functions.
+After deciding on our new features stack, it was time to sort out the main act -  communication, authentication and authorization.

 <br/>
-## Communication
+## Communication formats to consider

 As briefly mentioned, there are two main methods to trigger Lambda functions: a [Web API](https://en.wikipedia.org/wiki/Web_API) or a [message queue](https://en.wikipedia.org/wiki/Message_queue).
 There is a third option, of using the [AWS SDK](https://aws.amazon.com/tools/) (in our case the [ruby gem](https://rubygems.org/gems/aws-sdk-lambda/versions/1.0.0.rc8)) from within a rails server to [invoke](https://docs.aws.amazon.com/sdkforruby/api/Aws/Lambda/Client.html#invoke-instance_method) lambda functions directly.
 I'm dismissing this as it removes one of the core advantages I'm looking for; to reduce load on the rails server.